 North Branford: 2015 Kenworth / US Tanker 1000GPM/3000 tanker which will be housed at fire station #3.
 Expected delivery is late summer to early Fall.

 North Branford: The 2nd ambulance should be coming back from AEV after being refurbished.
 The body will be on a new cab and chassis.
+As of Mid April, the refurbished ambulance is back in service.
+They also purchased the loaner ambulance they were using which came from Norwalk.
+This will give the town three ambulances, with one ALS staffed ambulance.

 North Canaan: North Canaan EMS recently placed in service a 2014 Ford Explorer Police Interceptor as an EMS Fly Car.